jbilander/PLCC-84-plug/README.md

 # PLCC-84-plug
-A PLCC-84 plug adapter created from stacking PCBs
+A PLCC-84 plug adapter created from PCBs